aiven/aiven-docs/docs/products/opensearch/howto/migrate-snapshot-data-opensearch.md

 ```

 Compare the outputs from both the source and target services to ensure that document
 counts and aliases match after the migration.
-This comparison ensures that all data has
-been successfully migrated.

 ## Complete the migration